Rugged red outback landscape stretching to the horizon under a vast blue sky

 "Australia is the country that taught me what empty actually means."

-Australia operates on a scale that the human brain is not designed to process.
-You can drive for eight hours through the outback and the landscape will not change.
-Not subtly, not gradually — it will be the same red earth, the same scrubby horizon, the same sky so large it feels like a philosophical statement about your insignificance.
-This is confronting in the best possible way.
-Most countries have wilderness at their edges.
-Australia has wilderness at its centre, and the cities cling to the coastline like afterthoughts, beautiful and sophisticated afterthoughts that happen to produce some of the best coffee and food in the Southern Hemisphere.
+I drove eight hours through the outback and the landscape did not change.
+Not subtly, not gradually — it was the same red earth, the same scrubby horizon, the same sky so large it started to feel like a philosophical statement aimed specifically at me.
+Lia fell asleep somewhere around hour three and woke up around hour six to an identical view, and the look on her face — that mixture of awe and mild alarm — said everything.
+Australia operates on a scale the human brain is not designed to process, and the outback is where that fact becomes personal.
+Most countries keep their wilderness at the edges.
+Australia keeps it at the centre, and the cities cling to the coastline like afterthoughts — beautiful, sophisticated afterthoughts that happen to produce some of the best coffee and food in the Southern Hemisphere.

 What most guides get wrong: They underestimate the distances with a recklessness that borders on dangerous.
 Sydney to Melbourne is a nine-hour drive.
 Perth to anything is a flight.
 The outback is measured in days, not hours.
-Plan your logistics honestly, or the country will teach you the lesson the hard way.
+I’ve seen itineraries that would require teleportation to execute.
+Plan your logistics honestly, or the country will teach you the lesson the hard way — and Australia is very good at teaching that lesson.

 Explore